Quantum ergodicity for periodic graphs: Abstract

 \section{Abstract}

 We prove quantum ergodicity for a family of periodic Schr\"odinger operators $H$ on periodic graphs.
 This means that most eigenfunctions of $H$ on large finite periodic graphs are equidistributed in some sense, hence delocalized.
-Our results cover the adjacency matrix on $\Z^d$, the triangular lattice, the honeycomb lattice, Cartesian products and one-dimensional periodic Schr\"odinger operators on $\Z$.
+Our results cover the adjacency matrix on $\Z^d$, the triangular lattice, the honeycomb lattice, Cartesian products and periodic Schr\"odinger operators on $\Z^d$.
 The theorem applies more generally to any periodic Schr\"odinger operator satisfying an assumption on the Floquet eigenvalues.
-An open problem is given in this regard for classical periodic Schr\"odinger operators on $\Z^d$, $d>1$.